ClimenteA/pyrobogui/README.md

 ```

 <br>
-Instert a number for the functions bellow (scroll is noticeable for values over 120)
+Insert a number for the functions bellow (scroll is noticeable for values over 120)

 * scrollUp
 * scrollDown